0xrpheus/codebhav.github.io/now.markdown

 ---
 layout: page
-title: now (june 2025 edition)
+title: now (sep 2025 edition)
 permalink: /now/
-custom_js:
-    - prideflag
 ---

-<p>happy pride month!!!!! 🏳️‍🌈❤️</p>
+<p>back to school!</p>

 ## ongoing projects

--   mac utility tool for removing trackers and custom URL handling
+-   CLI utility tool using Zig
--   [website](https://x.com/reallywhybhav/status/1928266335533842588) for ludwig's 30th birthday
+-   the new iOS26 has rekindled my interest for SwiftUI, so I have been working on a central mac app for personal automations

 ## what i'm reading

--   blue sisters by coco mellors
+-   katabasis by r. f. kuang
--   the mythical man-month by frederick p. brooks jr.

 ## what i'm playing

+-   chess
--   balatro
+-   mario kart
--   minecraft
+-   nyt pips

 ## what i'm watching

+-   IASIP (rewatch)
--   the studio
+-   the morning show s4
--   daredevil born again

 <br>